Muppetpants/DDDScapy/README.md

 e.g. sudo airodump-ng -c 6 -w DDD wlan0mon

-In a packet analyzer, stuffed probes can be filtered and then viewed within the bottom field of each probe request wlan.fc.type_subtype==4 && wlan.ssid contains "<target SSID>" or wlan.fc.type_subtype==4 && wlan.sa==<MAC ADDRESS>
+In a packet analyzer, stuffed probes can be filtered and then viewed within the bottom field of each probe request wlan.fc.type_subtype==4 && wlan.ssid contains "target SSID" or wlan.fc.type_subtype==4 && wlan.sa==MAC ADDRESS

 Wireshark will display extra spaces within the message.
-To clean, copy the appropriate field as an ASCII stream and run through xxd -r -p
+To clean, copy the appropriate field as an Hex stream and run through xxd -r -p.
+Alternatively, right click on the frames Tag: Vendor Specific: Microsoft Corp., select Show Packet Bytes, and ensure pop-up is set to Decode as None and Show as ASCII.